 At Halton School we believe Geography to be an essential part of the curriculum that should inspire in our pupils a curiosity and fascination about the world and its people.
 We want to equip them with not only the minimum statutory requirements of the geography National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 We want our children to use our local area, surrounded by the Chiltern Hills, to learn about landscapes, human interaction with physical features and to appreciate what we have.
 Across all year groups we will provide pupils with knowledge about diverse places, people, resources and natural and human environments.
 We want every child to leave Halton School with a deep understanding of where they live, a broad knowledge of the Earth and an enthusiasm to wish to explore it for themselves.

 Our teaching staff organise their own year group curriculums under the guidance of the individual subject leaders.
 Teachers are best placed to make these judgements and plan a wide variety of creative, immersive and thought provoking lessons.
-As a lot of our curriculum is taught via termly topics, teachers look for meaningful links to allow for cross-curricular Geography teaching.
+As a lot of our curriculum is taught via termly topics, teachers look for meaningful links to allow for cross-curricular Geography teaching and outdoor learning opportunities.
 There are of course times where Geography is taught discretely.
 Either way, teachers link prior knowledge to new learning to deepen children’s learning and help to ensure that everyone in their class knows more and remembers more as the unit of work progresses.

 We believe that our pupils need to be actively involved in the learning journey.
 We use interactive classroom displays to allow children to contextualise prior learning and display it in a way that is meaningful to them.